Children’s Minnesota starts Project ADAM Minnesota to help prepare schools to respond in the event of a cardiac arrest

 What is Project ADAM?

 Project ADAM is a national program which strives to assist schools and communities in establishing a practiced plan to respond to a sudden cardiac arrest.
-Project ADAM has saved the lives of more than 200 children, adolescents and adults who went into sudden cardiac arrest.
+Project ADAM has saved the lives of more than over 300 children, adolescents and adults who went into sudden cardiac arrest.

 Children’s Minnesota started Project ADAM Minnesota in 2021.
 The mission is to serve children and adolescents through education in the deployment of life-saving programs helping prevent sudden cardiac arrest and sudden cardiac death within Minnesota schools.